Awendaw hosts a workshop to discuss future plans

 “I like Awendaw just the way it is and I hope it stays rural and not a future North Mount Pleasent, that’s just the way I feel.
 And I’ve been here since 1986 and I love it,” said Hall.

-The Berkely Charleson Dorechester Council Government said they will have the results of this workshop posted on their website by next week.
+The Berkely Charleson Dorchester Council Government said they will have the results of this workshop posted on their website by next week.